Royalty Free music Bensound informations

 What about my old videos?

-The new system applies only to new videos, your old videos before the change (since the 30th of March 23) won't be impacted.
+The new system applies only to new videos, your old videos published before 30 March 2023 won't be impacted.

 How to Avoid and Resolve Copyright Claims?